Africa: Demographics

-The total fertility rate (children per woman) for Sub-Saharan Africa is 4.7 as of 2018, the highest in the world.
-All countries in sub-Saharan Africa had TFRs (average number of children) above replacement level in 2019 and accounted for 27.1% of global livebirths.
+The total fertility rate (children per woman) for sub-Saharan Africa is 4.7 as of 2018, the highest in the world.
+All countries in sub-Saharan Africa had rates above replacement level in 2019 and accounted for 27.1% of global live births.
 In 2021, sub-Saharan Africa accounted for 29% of global births.

 Speakers of Bantu languages (part of the Niger–Congo family) are the majority in southern, central and southeast Africa.
 The Bantu-speaking peoples from the Sahel progressively expanded over most of sub-Saharan Africa.
-But there are also several Nilotic groups in South Sudan and East Africa, the mixed Swahili people on the Swahili Coast, and a few remaining indigenous Khoisan ("San" or "Bushmen") and Pygmy peoples in Southern and Central Africa, respectively.
-Bantu-speaking Africans also predominate in Gabon and Equatorial Guinea, and are found in parts of southern Cameroon.
-In the Kalahari Desert of Southern Africa, the distinct people known as the Bushmen (also "San", closely related to, but distinct from "Hottentots") have long been present.
+But there are also several Nilotic groups in South Sudan and East Africa, the mixed Swahili people on the Swahili coast, and a few remaining indigenous Khoisan and Pygmy peoples in Southern and Central Africa, respectively.
+Bantu speakers predominate in Gabon and Equatorial Guinea and are found in parts of southern Cameroon.
+In the Kalahari Desert the distinct people known as the Bushmen (also "San", closely related to but distinct from Khoekhoe) have long been present.
 The San are physically distinct from other Africans and are the indigenous people of southern Africa.
-Pygmies are the pre-Bantu indigenous peoples of central Africa.
+Pygmies are the pre-Bantu indigenous peoples of Central Africa.

-The peoples of West Africa primarily speak Niger–Congo languages, belonging mostly to its non-Bantu branches, though some Nilo-Saharan and Afro-Asiatic speaking groups are also found.
+The peoples of West Africa primarily speak Niger–Congo languages, belonging mostly to its non-Bantu branches, though some Nilo-Saharan and Afroasiatic speaking groups are also found.
 The Niger–Congo-speaking Yoruba, Igbo, Fulani, Akan, and Wolof ethnic groups are the largest and most influential.
 In the central Sahara, Mandinka or Mande groups are most significant.
-Chadic-speaking groups, including the Hausa, are found in more northerly parts of the region nearest to the Sahara, and Nilo-Saharan communities, such as the Songhai, Kanuri and Zarma, are found in the eastern parts of West Africa bordering Central Africa.
+Chadic-speaking groups, including the Hausa, are found in more northerly parts of the region nearest to the Sahara.
+Nilo-Saharan communities such as the Songhai, Kanuri, and Zarma are found in eastern West Africa.